jeffhu21/Jeffrey_Gallery/README.md

 # Jeffrey_Gallery

-# This is my website using Javascript, HTML, CSS, PHP and SQL
+ This is my original website code using Javascript, HTML, CSS, PHP and SQL.

+ Later I rewrote it using Laravel.